phpwalter/End.of.Days/Characters/Agnes.Baker.md

 Agnes: "Who are you, and how did you get in here?"

 The cloaked figure steps forward, the shadows peeling away to reveal a gaunt face etched with worry and fear.
-Her eyes, deep and haunting, seem to pierce through Agnes's very soul.
+Deep and haunting, her eyes seem to pierce through Agnes's very soul.

 Cloaked Figure: "A guardian of secrets.
 We share a common burden."